dusty-nv/jetson-inference/docs/pytorch-collect.md

 # Collecting your own Datasets

-In order to collect your own datasets for training your own customized models to classify objects or scenes of your choosing, we've created an easy-to-use tool called `camera-capture` for capturing and labelling images onboard your Jetson from a live camera feed:
+In order to collect your own datasets for training customized models to classify objects or scenes of your choosing, we've created an easy-to-use tool called `camera-capture` for capturing and labelling images onboard your Jetson from a live camera feed:

 <img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-collection.jpg" >

-The tool will organize the dataset with the following directory structure on disk:
+The tool will create the dataset with the following directory structure on disk:

 ```
 ‣ train/